 Like most people, you probably have all sorts of visitors to your home, from repairmen to new guests.
-Even if all trustworthy, they may mention the presence of a “large vault door” to just the wrong person, leaving you at risk of burglar’s attraction.
+These people themselves are likely all trustworthy, but they may mention the presence of a “large vault door” to just the wrong person, leaving you at risk of burglar’s attraction.
 Wouldn’t you tell your friends about something unusual you saw at work that day?
 Losing control over knowledge of your vault is a stressful situation.

-No matter how thick the door, a few minutes with a large pry bar or a even a $20 edge grinder can almost always break in to a residential vault.
-You’ve probably seen online the multiple videos showing large safes being cut open from the side, picked from the front, or pried open from the edges.
-But vaults are even more vulnerable: every wall is a possible entry point.
+No matter how thick the door, a few minutes with a large pry bar or a even a $20 edge grinder may be enough to break in to many residential vaults.
+You’ve likely seen multiple online videos showing large safes being cut open from the side, picked from the front, or pried open from the edges.
+But vaults are even more vulnerable: every wall becomes an entry point.

-A vault door indicates to a burglar that the most valuables items in the home are within this room.
-The criminal now knows to spend all his time here – the place you hope he most avoids.
+A vault door acts as a beacon to a burglar that the most valuables items in the home are within this room.
+The criminal now knows to spend all his time here – yet this the place you hope he most avoids!
 Even if concrete reinforced or lined with bullet resistant fiberglass, a criminal can use effective tools on any vulnerability in the walls, floors or ceiling.

 A gun room provides much more space than a big gun safe.
 For example, suppose you have a 4 foot square closet.
 If you hide a gun safe inside, you have space for a few guns.
 If however, you instead add a gun room door to the closet, you have space for maybe 30 guns!
 Suppose we look at one of the largest gun safe, such as the Fort Knox Guardian 7261 Vault.
 This is designed to hold up to 100 weapons, depending on weapon size.
 This giant gun safe only provides internal space of about 5 feet height, 4 feet width, and 1 and a half feet depth.